 However, Apple hasn't officially supported NTFS-writing ability yet.
 It is proven to be unstable and risky.
 It may cause disk corruption and permanent data loss.
 In case you couldn't access your NTFS drives or lost data from them, try iBoysoft Mac Data Recovery to recover important files.

 This solution is not recommended, but if you are curious about how to enable write support for specific Microsoft Windows disks using macOS Terminal, follow the steps below:

 1. Go to the Applications > Utilities > Terminal to launch the Terminal program.

 2. Input "sudo nano /etc/fstab" to edit the fstab file (provide your password when prompted).
 No letters will show up when you type in password.

-3. Type "LABEL=VOLUME_NAME none ntfs rw,auto,nobrowse" in the editor window for the fstab file and press "Control + O" to write.
-(Be sure to change the word VOLUME_NAME to the name of your NTFS volume)
+3. Type "LABEL=DISKNAME none ntfs rw,auto,nobrowse" in the editor window for the fstab file and press "Control + O" to write.
+(Be sure to change the word DISKNAME to the name of your NTFS drive)

-Tips: If you have multiple NTFS drives you want to write to, write different line for each NTFS drive.
+Tips: If you have multiple NTFS drives you want to write to, write different lines for each NTFS drive.

-4. Hit Enter and press "Control + X" to exit.
+4. Hit Enter and press "Control + C" and then "Control + X" to exit.

 5. Re-connected the NTFS drive to the Mac.